thanks4opensource/buck50/README.md

-buck50: Test and measurement firmware for "BLue Pill" STM32F103
+buck50: Test and measurement firmware for "Blue Pill" STM32F103
 ===============================================================

 **buck50** is open-source firmware that turns a "Blue Pill" STM32F103 development board (widely available for approx. US$1.50) into a multi-purpose test and measurement instrument, including: